tonyx/Sharpino/README.md

 - WARNING!!!
 Version 2.2.9 is DEPRECATED.
-Fixint it.
+Fixing it.
 - Version 2.2.9: introduced timeout in connection with postgres as eventstore.
 Plus more error control.
 New parameter in sharpinoSeettings.json needed:
 ```json
 {